-The ore from the Palito Mine was subject to several metallurgical testwork programs from 2004 to 2007, and a full scale metallurgical plant has been operating continuously at the Palito Mine since Q3 2004 for almost five years.
-With approximately 575,000 tonnes of ore processed, and approximately 110,000 gold equivalent ounces produced, there is plenty of empirical data on the metallurgical behaviour of the ore.
+The ore from the Palito Mine was subject to several metallurgical testwork programs from 2004 to 2007, and a full scale metallurgical plant operated continuously at the Palito Mine for almost five years, processing approximately 575,000 tonnes of ore and producing approximately 110,000 gold equivalent ounces.
+There was therefore plenty of empirical data on the metallurgical behaviour of the ore prior to the recommencement of process operations in 2013/2014.